chloe747/messing-with-webpack/readme.md

-Another nice thing is the [CSS-loader](https://github.com/webpack/css-loader), The CSS loader allows us to use CSS classes in a local namespace, so we can have multiple css files with the same name classes that will all be independent of eachother.
+Another nice thing is the [CSS-loader](https://github.com/webpack/css-loader), The CSS loader allows us to use CSS classes in a local namespace, so we can have multiple CSS files with the same name classes that will all be independent of each other.
 This also allows us to import the CSS file as an object, and use the classes as they come in that file.

 ####[CommonJS importing](https://www.npmjs.com/package/babel-plugin-transform-es2015-modules-commonjs)
-althoug the import/export is an ES6 feature, you still have to import them rather clunky by going
+although the import/export is an ES6 feature, you still have to import them rather clunky by going

 ```